dxc-technology/halstack-style-guide/guidelines/components/radio/README.md

 * The radiogroup element has a visible label referenced by `aria-labelledby` or has a label specified with `aria-label`.
 * If elements providing additional information about either the radio group or each radio button are present, those elements are referenced by the radiogroup element or radio elements with the `aria-describedby` property.

-## User Interface Design Considerations

-- Unless a selection is mandatory, a user should be able to re-click a radio button to deselect.
-- Single radio buttons should not be used.
-- Use radio buttons on wizard pages to make alternatives clear to the user.
-- If the question that the user needs to responde is as easier as yes/no, it is recommended to use checkbox instead of radio button.

 ## Links and references